esdkp/esweb/README.md

     ],
 }
 ```

-Obviously, adjust your blackPath as necessary.
+Adjust your `blackPath` as necessary.

 ## Requirements